scipy-conference/scipy_proceedings/papers/rohit_goswami_wailord/rohit_goswami_wailord.rst

 Implementation
 ++++++++++++++

 Two classes form the backbone of the data-harvesting process.
 The intended point of interface with a user is the ``orcaExp`` class which collects information from multiple ORCA outputs and produces dataframes which include relevant metadata (theory, basis, system, etc.) along with the requested results (energy surfaces, energies, angles, geometries, frequencies, etc.).
 A lower level "orca visitor" class is meant to parse each individual ORCA output.
 Until the release of ORCA 5 which promises structured property files, the outputs are necessarily parsed with regular expressions, but validated extensively.
 The focus on ORCA has allowed for more exotic helper functions, like the calculation of rate constants from ``orcaVis`` files.
+However, beyond this functionality offered by the quantum chemistry software (ORCA), a computational chemistry workflow requires data to be more malleable.
+To this end, the plain-text or binary outputs of quantum chemistry software must be further worked on (post-processed) to gain insights.
+This means for example, that the outputs may be entered into a spreadsheet, or into a plain text note, or a lab notebook, but in practice, programming languages are a good level of abstraction.
+Of the programming languages, Python as a general purpose programming language with a high rate of community adoption is a good starting place.

 Python has a rich set of structures implemented in the standard library, which have been liberally used for structuring outputs.
 Furthermore, there have been efforts to convert the grammar of graphics :cite:`wilkinsonGrammarGraphics2005` and tidy-data :cite:`wickhamWelcomeTidyverse2019` approaches to the ``pandas`` package which have also been adapted internally, including strict unit adherence using the ``pint`` library.
 The user is not burdened by these implementation details and is instead ensured a ``pandas`` data-frame for all operations, both at the ``orcaVis`` level, and the ``orcaExp`` level.

+Software industry practices have been followed throughout the development process.
+In particular, the entire package is written in a test-driven-development fashion, where each feature is accompanied by a test-case.
+This is meant to ensure that once the end-user is able to run the test-suite, they are guaranteed the features promised by the software.
+Additionally, this means that potential bugs can be submitted as a test case which helps isolate errors for fixes.

 User Interface
 ++++++++++++++